Duration: 1 year full time or 2 years part time

 Assessment is carried out by a variety of methods including coursework, practical exercises, field reports and a dissertation.

-Candidates with extensive field and/or laboratory experience in a relevant vocation may also be considered for entry, but will be required to demonstrate proficiency in theoretical aspects of the subject.
+Normally, we require a UK 2.2 (Honours) or equivalent in Archaeology, Botany, Ecology, Environmental Science, Environmental Studies, Geography, Geology.
+Candidates with professional qualifications or relevant professional experience in an associated area will also be considered but will be required to demonstrate proficiency in theoretical aspects of the subject.

 English language requirements

 All teaching at Royal Holloway is in English.
 You will therefore need to have good enough written and spoken English to cope with your studies right from the start.

 - IELTS: 6.5 overall.
 Writing 7.0.
 No subscore lower than 5.5.

 - Pearson Test of English: 61 overall.
 Writing 69.
 No subscore lower than 51.

 - Trinity College London Integrated Skills in English (ISE): ISE III.

 For more information about country-specific entry requirements please see here.

 Your future career

 Study Quaternary Science at Royal Holloway and you’ll graduate with excellent employability prospects.
 Our recent alumni have gone on to enjoy careers in the British Geological Survey, Natural England, the Environment Agency, journal publishing houses, Research Councils, environmental archaeology and museums, as well as academic positions within universities.